 - the RTA Discretionary Grant program, which provides additional operating assistance to RTAs for targeted operating assistance, technology improvements and various pilot projects.

-MassDOT owns 14 rail lines (totaling to 285 miles of track), 165 bridges, 747 culverts, 314 grade-crossings, and 12 rail yards, and works cooperatively with Amtrak and private railroad companies to provide intercity passenger and freight rail service to residents and businesses.
+MassDOT owns 14 rail lines (totaling 285 miles of track), 165 bridges, 747 culverts, 314 at-grade crossings, and 12 rail yards, working cooperatively with Amtrak and private railroad companies to provide intercity passenger and freight rail service to residents and businesses.